-Southeastern reports positive growth for summer semester
+Southeastern reports positive growth across the board for summer semester

 by: Tonya Lowentritt